sysfce2/SFML_DGM-FSM-lib/Readme.md

 As you can see, `Blackboard` and `State` are required template parameters for the builder (and FSM itself) so typechecking can be performed.
 The parser logic should be pretty obvious from the FSM structure.
 Note use of the `Merge` decorator to fuse two primitives together to make more complicated behaviour.
 Also note that decorators require explicit template instantiation since C++ type deduction system is sometimes garbage.

 Returned object is your fsm.
 You can use `setState` to set to any state you need.
 By default it will be set to the default value of the `State` enum (`Start` in this case).
 Call `update` to perform single FSM "tick".

+#### Multiple blackboards

+You can use more than one blackboard type.
+This can be handy if you want the FSM method to get not only blackboard itself, but also a reference to the controlled NPC, its inventory, etc. Just write down all the types into the template.
+All FSM logics and conditions need to accept all types specified as blackboards, in correct order.

 ### dgm::fsm::Factory